Prevelo Zulu Four 24″

 Shedding off a couple pounds from the previous model, the Zulu Four weighs in at weighs in at 25.7 lbs. with pedals.
 Weight is another big factor when it comes to the success of climbing, especially for kids.
 The new bikes get a lighter stronger frame for 2019 with multi butted tubing.

 Thank the fine people at Prevelo for specing this bike out with parts that work too!
-They provided a real air fork that you can adjust with the same pump mom and dad use for their forks.
+The Suntour XCR 24″ air fork is lockable, has 80mm of travel and adjusts with the same pump mom and dad use for their forks.
 Kids come in all sizes and shapes, which means they also vary in weight.
 Having a fork that works for a 100 lb. kid won’t even move for a kid that weighs 40 lbs.
 Being able to adjust this makes the difference in having a suspension that works vs a rigid fork that just looks like you have suspension.

 Then there’s the brakes.
 For kids to be confident going fast on their bikes, they need to be able to stop.
-Prevelo kitted the Zulu out with legit hydraulic brakes that stop on a dime and even have enough modulation to them to not send your youngster over the bars or straight into a skid when they start slowing down.
-160 mm rotors provide plenty of surface area to slow things down quickly.
+Prevelo kitted the Zulu out with legit Tektro hydraulic brakes that stop on a dime and even have enough modulation to them to not send your youngster over the bars or straight into a skid when they start slowing down.
+160mm rotors in the front and 140mm in the back provide plenty of surface area to slow things down quickly.